Hagfish: Reproduction

 Very little is known about hagfish reproduction.
 Obtaining embryos and observing reproductive behavior are difficult due to the deep-sea habitat of many hagfish species.
 In the wild, females outnumber males, with the exact sex-ratio differing depending on the species.
 E. burgeri, for example, has nearly a 1:1 ratio, while M. glutinosa females are significantly more common than males.
-Some species of hagfish are sexually undifferentiated before maturation, and possess gonadal tissue for both ovaries and testis.
+Some species of hagfish are sexually undifferentiated before maturation, and possess gonadal tissue for both ovaries and testes.
 It has been suggested that females develop earlier than males, and that this may be the reason for unequal sex ratios.
-Hagfish testis are relatively small.
+Hagfish testes are relatively small.

 Depending on species, females lay from one to 30 tough, yolky eggs.
 These tend to aggregate due to having Velcro-like tufts at either end.
 It is unclear how hagfish go about laying eggs, although researchers have proposed three hypotheses based on observations of the low percentage of males and small testis.
 The hypotheses are that female hagfish lay eggs in small crevices in rock formations, the eggs are laid in burrow beneath the sand, and the slime produced by the hagfish is used to hold the eggs in a small area.
 It is worth noting that no direct evidence has been found to support any of these hypotheses.
 Hagfish do not have a larval stage, in contrast to lampreys.

 Hagfish have a mesonephric kidney and are often neotenic of their pronephric kidney.
 The kidney(s) are drained via mesonephric/archinephric duct.
 Unlike many other vertebrates, this duct is separate from the reproductive tract, and the proximal tubule of the nephron is also connected with the coelom, providing lubrication.
 The single testicle or ovary has no transportation duct.
 Instead, the gametes are released into the coelom until they find their way to the posterior end of the caudal region, whereby they find an opening in the digestive system.

 The hagfish embryo can develop for as long as 11 months before hatching, which is shorter in comparison to other jawless vertebrates.
 Not much was known about hagfish embryology until recently, when husbandry advances enabled considerable insight into the group's evolutionary development.
 New insights into the evolution of neural crest cells, support the consensus that all vertebrates share these cells, which might be regulated by a common subset of genes.
 Their genome has a large number of microchromosomes which are lost during the animal's development, leaving only the reproductive organs with a complete genome.
 Hagfish possess gonadotropins which secrete from pituitary glands to the gonads to stimulate development.
 This suggests that hagfish have an early version of the hypothalamic–pituitary–gonadal axis, a system which once thought to be exclusive to the Gnathostomes.